-Georgia Licensure Rules 135-5-.01 and 135-5-.02 were approved and will take effect on October 1, 2018.
-Any APC seeking supervision on October 1, 2018 will need to have a supervisor who is an CPCS, an ACS, or has substantial experience to meet the requriements deemed by board.
+Georgia Licensure Rules 135-5-.01 and 135-5-.02 took effect on October 1, 2018.
+Any APC, or unlicensed supervisee, seeking supervision on October 1, 2018 will need to have a supervisor who is an CPCS, an ACS, or has substantial experience to meet the requriements deemed by board.
 Thus it is in a supervisor’s best interest to obtain either the CPCS or the ACS.

 YES!
 This conference has been specifically tailored to cover Georgia licensure regulations, Georgia supervision regulations and the ethical requirements of the CPCS.
-Below is our PPT for Day 4 – Legal and Ethical Aspects of Clinical Supervision for Georgia.
-You can see by viewing this PowerPoint that the lecture is very specific to Georgia licensure standards, and is tailored to provide the legal and ethical requirements specific to Georgia LPCs and APCs
+This workshop is very specific to Georgia licensure standards, and is tailored to provide the legal and ethical requirements specific to Georgia LPCs and APCs.

 NO!
 You need to be present for 100% of these trainings.
-The LPCAGA is very specific that Home Study programming cannot be used for the 24 hours and while we have up to date, home study options, they are not an option for the Georgia LPC who wants to become a CPCS
+The LPCAGA is very specific that only less than 10 hours of Home Study programming can be used for the 30 hours and while we have up to date.
+We are using 6 hours is home study courses, thus all 4 live workshop days must be attended.

 NO!
 Georgia Licensure is very specific that a qualified supervisor must be in 1 of 3 categories: 1) a supervisor who holds a master’s degree must have three (3) years post licensure experience; 2) a supervisor who holds a specialist degree must have two (2) years post licensure experience; and 3) a supervisor who holds a doctoral degree must have one (1) year post licensure experience; It is the rare experience that licensure boards count the beginning license as “years post licensure experience”.
 However, a few states allow this such as Michigan, while most state do not e.g., Georgia and New Jersey.
 One usually has to be a number of years post end licensure (the license that can practice independently).